ChrisYoxall/go.learning/readme.md

 - Create interfaces.
 Interfaces are collections of method signatures or other interfaces.
 Types that implement everything in the interface have implemented the interface and can be referred to using the interface (polymorphism).

-If a type requires initialisation instead of a constructor:
+- If a type requires initialisation instead of a constructor:
   - Crete a function of the form NewT(<args>) *T
   - Use the built-in new function to return a pointer to the desired type and instantiate everything within that type to zero-values.

+See the examples under the 'patterns' directory.

 ### The IO Interface